Police question man with gun thought to be similar to one used in killing of UnitedHealthcare CEO

 Through the park search, the NYPD has taken steps to minimize disruption to visitors, leading to an odd juxtaposition of joggers, tourists and an active crime scene.

-On Monday, a small section of the park was cordoned off with blue and white police tape, giving divers an area to change and get in the water.
+On Monday, a small section of the park was cordoned off with blue and white police tape, giving divers searching a pond an area to change and get in the water.
+K-9 units sniffed leaf-covered planters between walking paths.

 At one point, a group of about 30 French-speaking tourists followed a guide down a path, but they couldn't go any further because of the police tape.
 Before turning back, many of them whipped out their phones to snap a photo of the divers.